Ryan Shrugged

 Even more significantly, Ryan was in a position to do nothing less than save American liberal democracy from a man who has open contempt for our institutions (when he’s not displaying outright ignorance of them).
 Our democracy may well still survive Trump, but Ryan could have played a historic role in that effort.

 But Ryan’s history with Trump is a steady move toward accommodation and complicity.
 Ryan ostensibly opposed Trump’s candidacy — until it became clear that he would win the nomination.
 Then it appeared he was biding his time until Trump lost the election and he could assume de facto leadership of his party.
 But after Trump became president, Ryan just capitulated.
-His relatively tepid criticisms of Trump’s most outrageous statements and action became even more pale.
+His relatively tepid criticisms of Trump’s most outrageous statements and actions became even more pale.

 Less important, but still significant, Ryan might have saved his own party.
 Republicans who once shunned Trump have moved steadily into his camp.
 Now, 89 percent of Republicans support the president.
 That didn’t just happen.
 If powerful people like Ryan had stood up to him and offered a strong, consistent alternative vision for what Republicans believe, the modern GOP may not have secured its place in history as America’s most notable blood-and-soil neo-fascist movement.
 Nobody who accommodated Trump — most notably Wisconsin’s trio of Ryan, Gov. Scott Walker and former White House Chief of Staff Reince Priebus — will be spared the wrath of history.
 It will be an embarrassment for our state that these three played such an outsize role as collaborationists.